syncfusion/ej2-react-docs/src/maps/maps/how-to/multiple-layer.md

-# Multiple Layer
+# Multiple layer

-## Adding Multiple Layers in the Map
+## Adding multiple layers in the Map

-The multilayer support allows loading multiple shape files in a single container and enables maps to display more information.

-Initialize the map component with SubLayer option by using the `type` property.
-The shape layer is the core layer of the map.
-Multiple layers can be added in a shape layer as sublayers as mentioned in the following code example.
-To know more about multiple layers, please refer to the [`API`](../../api/maps/layerSettings/) documentation.
+The multilayer support allows loading multiple shape files in a single container and enables Maps to display more information.
+The shape layer is the main layer of the Maps.
+Multiple layers can be added in a shape layer as **SubLayer** using the [`type`](../api/maps/type/) property.

 {% tab template="maps/default-map", compileJsx=true, sourceFiles="app/**/*.tsx" %}